Briahna Joy Gray

-Briahna Joy Gray (born August 15, 1985) is an American political commentator, lawyer, and political consultant who served as the National Press Secretary for the Bernie Sanders 2020 presidential campaign.
-Gray is a contributing editor for Current Affairs, and was a senior politics editor for The Intercept.
-She hosts her own podcast, Bad Faith, and co-hosts The Hill's web series Rising.
+Briahna Joy Gray (born August 15, 1985) is an American political commentator, lawyer, and political consultant.
+After writing for The Intercept in 2018 she started her political career as the National Press Secretary for the Bernie Sanders 2020 presidential campaign.
+She was the co-host of The Hill's web program Rising from September 2022 to June 7, 2024, when she was fired after a tense interview with the sister of one of the Israeli hostages held by Hamas.
+She is the host of the Bad Faith podcast.

 Early life and education

 Briahna Joy Gray was born on August 15, 1985, in Washington, D.C., to Reuben Gray and Leslie Fair-Gray, both of whom were teachers.
 Although initially raised in North Carolina, Gray spent time in Saudi Arabia and Kenya while her parents taught at international schools in those countries.
 In February 2001, while driving in Nairobi, Gray's father sustained fatal injuries in a car accident involving an American diplomat.

 Gray earned a Bachelor of Arts degree from Harvard University and a Juris Doctor from Harvard Law School.